Poland's Holocaust

 Poland’s Holocaust: Ethnic Strife, Collaboration with Occupying Forces and Genocide in the Second Republic, 1918–1947 is a 1998 book by sociologist Tadeusz Piotrowski about Poland's history in the interwar period and in World War II, with particular focus on the uneasy relations among various ethnic groups in the Second Polish Republic.

 Content

 The book discusses the suffering of Polish citizens under Nazi and Soviet occupation and analyzes how Polish Jews, ethnic Poles, Belarusians, Lithuanians, and Ukrainians in the Polish lands resisted, or cooperated with, the occupying forces.
 The book includes tables, maps, primary-source documents, and a bibliography.

 The United States Holocaust Memorial Museum, in its bibliography, lists the book under "Poles", describing it as follows: "Discusses the terror and oppression of Polish citizens by both the Nazi and Soviet militaries.
-Includes analysis of cooperation and resistance to the occupiers by Jews, Poles, Belorusians, Lithuanians, and Ukrainians in the Polish territories.
+Includes analysis of cooperation and resistance to the occupiers by Jews, Poles, Belo, Lithuanians, and Ukrainians in the Polish territories.
 Includes tables, maps, primary source documents, endnotes, a bibliography, and an index".